standard-things/esm/README.md

 });
 ```

-This strategy cleanly generalizes to `export * from "..."` statements:
+This strategy cleanly generalizes to `export * from "..."` declarations:

 ```js
 export * from "./module";